Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 \subsubsection{Gaussian Distribution}

 The first problem (\gaussian) is the density of a univariate Gaussian distribution with the mean fixed at~0:

 The independent variables~$\sigma$ and $\theta$ denote the standard deviation and the probability density, respectively.
-A graph illustrating \cref{equation:gaussian} is shown in \Cref{fig:gaussianfunc}.
-The ground truth expression has a complexity of 11~operators and operands.
+A graph illustrating \cref{equation:gaussian} is shown in \Cref{fig:gaussianfunc} on the left.
+We choose this as a benchmark problem, as there are many \ac{SC} possible.
+The ground truth expression has a complexity of 11.

 For all variables, ranges are defined and within those, 100 points uniformly, randomly sampled.
 The ranges for the fitting data set are $[-5, 5]$ for $\theta$, and $[0.5, 3]$ for $\sigma$.
 For the verification data set, 500~points are sampled within the ranges of $[-10, 10]$ and $[0.5, 5]$ for $\theta$ and $\sigma$, respectively.
 The function set for this expression is set to \parameter{[+, -, *, /, ^, exp, pow2, sqrt]}, where \parameter{pow2} is a unary function raising to the power of~2.